haoheliu/voicefixer/README.md

 # :speaking_head: :wrench: VoiceFixer

- *Voicefixer* aims at the restoration of human speech regardless how serious its degraded.
+ *Voicefixer* aims to restore human speech regardless how serious its degraded.
 It can handle noise, reveberation, low resolution (2kHz~44.1kHz) and clipping (0.1-1.0 threshold) effect within one model.

 This package provides:
 - A pretrained *Voicefixer*, which is build based on neural vocoder.